tracim/tracim/doc/frontend/tables.md

 #### Step 3

-Finally, render the `TracimTable` component with the data and columns props:
+Finally, render the `TracimTable` component with the data, columns and user props:

 ```javascript
 const myTable = (props) => {